benoitlepage/MargIntTmle/README.md

 The `int.ltmleMSM` function is used to call the `ltmleMSM` function from the `ltmle` package, in order to estimate marginal interaction effects from a Marginal structural model.

+### TMLE and IPTW estimator

-In this example, we use the TMLE estimator.
+In the following example, we show how to apply the IPTW and TMLE estimator.

 Several quantities of interest are then calculated using the